TommyWabg/Switch2Connect/README.md

   * Navigate to the Dual Joy-Con Gyro (DJG) panel.
   * Click the DJG toggle to ON to enable the fusion engine.
   * Set the Dominant Side to Left or Right.
 The dominant side acts as the primary reference for direction and gravity, while the sub side provides acceleration.
-* **DJG Trigger Mapping:** Featuring a dedicated "DJG" option to the Extra Button Mapping settings.
+* **DJG Trigger Mapping:** Featuring a dedicated "DJG" option in the Extra Button Mapping settings.
   * Assign the "DJG" action to any available extra button to serve as the hardware trigger for DJG features.
   * Pressing this mapped button during gameplay will execute the action defined by the current DJG Control Mode and DJG Activation settings.
 * **DJG Control Modes:** Three modes to dictate how the mapped DJG trigger button behaves during gameplay.